Ink! SDK

 When deploying, the SDK calculates all parameters, requiring only the constructor arguments defined in the contract.

-To calculate the gas limit required, the SDK also needs the origin account the transaction will be sent from.
+To calculate the gas limit and storage deposit limit required, the SDK also needs the origin account the transaction will be sent from.
 So it either uses the origin account or the gas limit if you already have it.

 The "salt" parameter ensures unique contract deployments.
 By default, it is empty, but you can provide a custom value for deploying multiple instances of the same contract.